interrogator/jason-lee-iran/README.md

 ![15.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i15.jpg)

 Iran may be the safest I have ever felt in any country I have been to.
-Read: that includes the US, Canada, and Europe.
-Every single conversation I had included 'welcome to Iran' somewhere.
+That includes the US, Canada, and Europe.
+Every single conversation I had included 'Welcome to Iran' somewhere.
 These guys didn't speak a word of English when we met.
-They disappeared for a bit and found me as I was walking out to 'welcome to Iran' me proudly.
-When they disappeared they found someone who spoke English and learned.
+They disappeared for a bit and found me as I was walking out to 'Welcome to Iran' me proudly.
+When they'd disappeared, they'd gone and found someone who spoke English, and learned.

 > Esfahan, Iran